bioinfo-pf-curie/smartseq3/docs/output.md

 The directories listed below will be created in the output directory after the pipeline has finished.

-The first part (Reads mapping) focus on read QCs and the second part (Cell viability) explores umi and gene level.
+The first part (Reads mapping) focuses on read QCs and the second part (Cell viability) explores umi and gene counts.

-## Reads mapping
+## Read mapping

 ### Mapping summary

-The mapping summary part summarises alignement and assignment steps and show the total proportion of correct reads (blue) that will be used to more deeply explore cells.
+The mapping part summarises alignment and assignment steps and shows the total proportion of correctly aligned and assigned reads (in blue) that will be used for further analysis.

 ![MultiQC - Star stats plot](images/final.png)